IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 4.1 All copyright, database rights and other IPR in the Licensed Materials or Deliverables and rights in any copies of them constitute Our valuable property and shall at all times belong to Us or Our licensors and You shall have no rights in the Licensed Materials except those expressly granted under the terms of this Agreement, You shall do or procure to be done all such further acts and things and shall execute or procure the execution of all such other documents as We may from time to time require for the purpose of giving Us the full benefit of the provisions of this clause.

-4.2 You may not remove any proprietary marking, including any trade mark or copyright notice, on or in the Software or which is visible during its operation or which is on any physical media or on any Documentation without Our express written consent.
+4.2 You may not remove or cause the removal of any proprietary marking, including any trade mark or copyright notice, on or in the Software, Services and Licenced Materials or which is visible during its operation or which is on any physical media or on any Documentation without Our express written consent.

 4.3 You shall notify Us immediately if You become aware of any unauthorised access to, use, copying or disclosure of, any part of the Licensed Materials including any feature of the design or structure of any database by any person and permit Our staff immediate remote access to the Licensed Materials or immediate access to the Location or such other location as We consider necessary or appropriate to ensure and monitor compliance.